chaihahaha/OrtMT5/README.md

 "path/to/VsDevCmd.bat" -arch=amd64
 mkdir build
 cd build

 # if win64
 cmake .. -DONNXRUNTIME_ROOTDIR='path/to/onnxruntime-win-x64' -DSENTENCEPIECE_ROOTDIR='path/to/sentencepiece' -DARGPARSE_ROOTDIR='path/to/argparse' -DICU_ROOTDIR='path/to/icu'

 # if win32
 cmake .. -A win32 -DONNXRUNTIME_ROOTDIR='path/to/onnxruntime-win-x64' -DSENTENCEPIECE_ROOTDIR='path/to/sentencepiece' -DARGPARSE_ROOTDIR='path/to/argparse' -DICU_ROOTDIR='path/to/icu-win32'

+# if use DirectML
+cmake .. -DONNXRUNTIME_ROOTDIR='path/to/onnxruntime-win-dml' -DSENTENCEPIECE_ROOTDIR='path/to/sentencepiece' -DARGPARSE_ROOTDIR='path/to/argparse' -DICU_ROOTDIR='path/to/icu' -DPROVIDER="dml"

 cmake --build . --config Release xcopy Release/* path/to/install